• Skip to primary navigation

 Traditionally a mocktail sunrise has crushed ice, orange juice, lemon/lime soda, and grenadine.
 But this recipe is a mocktail sunrise with a twist, so read on to find out how it is made.

-Since this drink is built in the glass, I started by pouring in the orange juice.
-Use freshly squeezed orange juice for the freshest taste, then pour in the sparkling mineral water.
+1. Start by pouring the orange juice into a glass.
+Use freshly squeezed orange juice for the freshest taste.
+Pour in the sparkling mineral water. (image 1)

-Add in the freshly squeezed lime and lemon juice.
+2. Add the freshly squeezed lemon juice. (image 2)

-With a long handled spoon or straw, gently stir the orange juice mixture.
+2. With a long handled spoon or straw, gently stir the orange juice mixture. (image 4)

-If you have too much liquid in your glass, pour or spoon some out.
-If this drink is for yourself, just take a sip.
-Slowly pour in the secret ingredient that makes the sunrise effect: the grenadine.
-It will sink to the bottom and gradually work its way up the tall glass.
+1. Slowly pour in the secret ingredient that makes the sunrise effect: the grenadine.
+It will sink to the bottom and gradually work its way up the tall glass. (image 5)

-Garnish with a orange slice and a maraschino cherry.
-Add a pretty paper straw or a plastic bendy one, which are perfect for kids.
+2. Garnish with a orange slice and a maraschino cherry.
+Add a pretty paper straw or a plastic bendy one, which are perfect for kids, if desired.
+Enjoy! (image 6)

 Recipe FAQs